RishiAP/HouseGenie/README.md

 - **bcrypt**: For securely hashing and verifying passwords.
 - **python-dotenv**: For managing environment variables in a `.env` file.
 - **pyjwt**: JSON Web Token library for handling JWT-based authentication.

-### Contributing

-Feel free to open issues or submit pull requests to enhance the project.
-Contributions to improve features or documentation are welcome!